-Contributions of cash and other assets, including unconditional pledges, are recorded as revenue based upon any donor-imposed restrictions, on the date of the donor's commitment or gift.
+Contributions of cash and other assets, including unconditional pledges, are recorded as revenue based upon any donorimposed restrictions, on the date of the donor's commitment or gift.
 Contributions whose restrictions are met in the same fiscal year as their receipt are reported as contribution revenue without donor restrictions.
 Contributions of other assets are recorded at estimated fair value at the date of gift.
 Unconditional pledges are recorded at estimated present value at the date of the commitment, which approximates fair value, net of an allowance for uncollectible amounts.
-Conditional pledges are not recognized as revenue until such time as the conditions are substantially met.
-As of June 30, 2022, the fair value of the conditional pledges received by the University is indeterminable.
+Conditional pledges are substantially met.
+As of June 30, 2023, the University had no conditional pledges.